TL;DR

 The Limits of Employee Benefits

 Some employers, particularly larger corporations, offer generous occupational sick pay schemes.
-While valuable, they should never be mistaken for a complete solution.
+While valuable, they should generally not be mistaken for a complete solution.

 - Limited Duration: A typical scheme might offer 6 months on full pay, followed by 6 months on half pay.
 After 12 months, you are usually on your own.
 What happens if your illness lasts for 2, 5, or 10 years?